Full Name: Edward John Frank Howe

 Newcastle United manager Eddie Howe’s past coaching career

-Bournemouth gave Howe his breakthrough as a coach back in December 2008 whilst the south coast side battelled against liquidation.
-He already had great connections to the club having started out as a player there.
-The former defender also returned to and finished his playing career with Bournemouth.
+Bournemouth gave Howe his big break as a coach back in December 2008 while the south coast side battled against liquidation.
+He already had great connections to the club having enjoyed two separate spells as a player.

 Howe assumed the role of caretaker manager in 2008 after Bournemouth sacked Jimmy Quinn.
 The club soon gave him the position permanently in January 2009 and he oversaw their great escape to avoid falling out of the Football League.
 Then, in 2009/10, he would take the Cherries to promotion.